-In the context of the current re-vamp of the National Autism Strategy and the formation of a new All Parliamentary Group for Creative Diversity we’ve been thinking about going beyond ‘rights’ to mobilise a more intersectional, critical and contextual attitude towards neurodiversity.
-I’ve recently written a brief overview of some of the issues for the creative sector in Arts Pro and we’re developing research proposals to explore these themes in more detail and set up a Meetup Group for Neurodissident Women to throw around ideas.
+I’ve recently written a brief overview of some of the issues for the creative sector in Arts Pro, and as an organisation we’re developing research proposals to explore these themes in more detail, setting up a Meetup Group for Neurodissident Women to share ideas.

-Fossbox’ networks cross creative, digital, arts and academia and many in our steering group are neurodivergent as well as queer.
-We’re struck by the way that employment initiatives and equalities discussions focus on men and tech sectors almost exclusively.
-But, far from the ‘hypermasculine’ stereotype restricted to technical interests, it is becoming increasingly clear that neurodiversity is remarkably gender variant with an omnivorous attitude towards disciplines and sectors.
+But, far from the ‘hypermasculine’ stereotype restricted to technical interests, it is becoming increasingly clear that neurodiversity is remarkably gender variant with an omnivorous attitude towards the disciplines and sectors.

 At Fossbox, we are motivated to explore autism as a cultural construct, as much as it is (considered) a neurological divergence.
 Neurodissidence is a new way of looking at autism through a cultural and historical lens, to try to understand the interactions between models of neurological divergence, wider cultural narratives, and technological development.